bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 When they are needed, comments should be used to explain **why** a particular piece of code does something instead of **what**.
 Any comments that are used must be kept up-to-date or deleted.

-Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
+Comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
 This does not apply to those comments used to generate documentation.

 **Comments style**